-- Appendix 1 Statutory framework, key statutory and non-statutory guidance. - Appendix 2 Safer recruitment, selection and pre-employment vetting. - Appendix 3 Summary of Sefton Level of Need. - Appendix 4 Definitions and indicators of abuse. - Appendix 5 Criminal Exploitation (CE) checklist. - Appendix 6 PREVENT Channel Flow Chart. - Appendix 7 Risk assessment Sexual violence/sexual harassment. - Appendix 8 Low Level Concern form - Appendix 9 LADO Notification Form - Appendix 10 Flowchart for Managing Allegations, Information for all staff. - Appendix 11 Integrated Front Door (IFD) Processes - Appendix 12 Body map guidance. - Appendix 13 Body map. - Appendix 14 Concern form. - Appendix 15 Learning from Sefton Serious Case Reviews.
+- Appendix 1 Statutory framework, key statutory and non-statutory guidance. - Appendix 2 Safer recruitment, selection and pre-employment vetting. - Appendix 3 Summary of Sefton Level of Need. - Appendix 4 Definitions and indicators of abuse. - Appendix 5 Criminal Exploitation (CE) checklist. - Appendix 6 PREVENT Channel Flow Chart. - Appendix 7 Risk assessment Sexual violence/sexual harassment. - Appendix 8 Low Level Concern form - Appendix 9 LADO Notification Form - Appendix 10 Flowchart for Managing Allegations, Information for all staff. - Appendix 11 Body map guidance. - Appendix 12 Body map. - Appendix 13 Record of concern about a child/young person's safety and welfare - Appendix 14 Learning from Local Child Safeguarding Practice Reviews (LCSPRs)

-1. Policy Statement
+Policy Statement

 At Range High School we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
-We endeavour to provide a safe and welcoming environment where children are respected valued, and they can recognise when they are at risk and how to access help when they need it.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
+We endeavour to provide a safe and welcoming environment where children are respected and valued, and they can recognise when they are at risk and how to access help when they need it.
+We are alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children receive effective support, protection and justice.
 The procedures contained in this policy apply to all staff, trustees, volunteers and contractors.